How to replace surface elements on an elecric rangePosted on April 7th, 2007 2 comments

 Now the range is virtually new again and the pots actually sit flush on the burners which start up immediately with they are turned on.
 One of the more gratifying things about working on appliances is that you can become a total geek with your tools and multimeter and in the end, it results in a wife who is happy with the result :-).
 Very few geek adventures offer that as an incentive.

 UPDATE: 2013-01-19 This repair has kept the stove running reliably for more than 5 years, and so I wanted to confirm that the fix saved us the cost of a new range and made it much more convenient to use, because we no longer worry about whether one of the burners was not heating.
 So if you want a stove that works like new, my recommendations is to just buy the repair kit and replace all of the burners and receptacles at once.

-One response to “How to replace surface elements on an elecric range”
+2 responses to “How to replace surface elements on an elecric range”

 With a repair whose effects last for 5 years, the advice must be well worth taking for many people.
 Thanks for providing the update and congrats on the good decision to get the kit.

 It’s great to see that there are some repair kits that aren’t just a temporary fix and can actually last years.
 Along with this, after doing some similar repairs at my house, it’s nice now to own my multimeter and other set of tools for future jobs!

 Leave a reply